Scottish ferries contract hit by fresh delay

 But Ferguson Marine Engineering has now said that the vessel will not be ready until the first quarter of 2024.

-The two vessels, hull 802 and the Glen Sannox, will be at least £150m over budget and five years late.
+The two vessels, hull 802 and the Glen Sannox, will be more than £112m over budget and five years late.

 The news emerged the day after a BBC documentary uncovered evidence of a number of irregularities in the awarding of the original £97m contract.